patrickdupre/mocodo_js/README.md

 Mocodo is a software to help teach and design relational databases (https://github.com/laowantong/mocodo).
 (This tool works according to a part of the principles of the "Merise" method : https://en.wikipedia.org/wiki/Merise)

 Mocodo{.js} uses the formalism of mocodo (same textual description) to construct the MCD (conceptual data model).
+With Mocodo{.js}, the client browser is working, not the server.
 - The online version is a "beta version".
 - Errors are not managed.
 - The code needs to be reworked.